Skip to content

 Prerequisites

-Before you can create and manage internal groups, you need the Access Dev Console permission for your workspace.
+To create and manage internal groups, you need the Access Dev Console permission for your workspace.

 Creating an internal group

-To create an internal group, do the following:
+To create an internal group:

 1. Go to Settings > Internal Groups.